 - Read a trusted source of published information

 - Enjoy both non-fiction texts and fictional ‘parables’ to learn the underlying key messages

-- Get them for free at your local library
+- Not spend money – Get them for free at your local library

 Finance books allow Self education

 Self education is the way to reach Financial Independence.
 You will not find it taught in schools, nor universities, nor will you see it on TV shows or featured in the Media – lest it be published as some form of public spectacle or jest for the masses to ‘tut tut’ about and agree that its ‘impossible’.